 Erik is fluent in English, German and French and possesses basic, though rusty, conversational ability in Spanish.
 He holds an Honours Bachelor’s degree in Chemical Engineering from the University of Waterloo and an MBA with High Distinction (George F. Baker Scholar) from Harvard Business School.
 He and his wife Amy (’93, nee Lazier) are both alumni of the College, and their children Martha and Alex currently attend the Senior and Middle Schools.

 Charlie Sherman '03 is Legal Counsel with Rogers Communications.
 He supports the company's procurement department as in-house counsel.
 Charlie previously practiced corporate/commercial and real estate law at Hamilton law firms Evans Philp LLP, ESB Lawyers LLP, and Gowling WLG (Canada) LLP.

 Charlie graduated with a B.A.
 (Honours) in Political Science from Dalhousie University and a Juris Doctor degree from Osgoode Hall Law School.
 He is a member of the Law Society of Ontario.

 Charlie is a third-generation HSC alumnus (Class of 2003).
 He is a member of the HSC Alumni Association Executive Committee and is currently its Past President, having served as President from 2017 to 2019.

-Charlie, a new HSC parent, resides in the City of Hamilton, where he lives with his wife Alexandra Weaver (Class of 2002).
+Charlie resides in the City of Hamilton, where he lives with his wife Alexandra Weaver (Class of 2002) and son.

 Charlie serves on the Board Development Committee.